chelseanbr/between-the-lines-hotels/README.md

   * app&#46;py runs the web app
   * The static folder
   * The templates folder contain the layout of the web app home page (jumbotron.html), and prediction page (predict.html)
+* keras_lstm&#46;py runs either training a new model for a specified number or epochs on specified data or loading a previously saved model from a specified path to evaluate on specified data.
+* preprocess&#46;py includes all data preprocessing functions and runs 5-fold cross validation on
+* tokenizer&#46;pickle files contain the tokenizers used on data before input to neural network-based models.
 4. The scrapers folder contains 10 tripadvisor_scraper*.py modules that can be run to scrape Tripadvisor hotel reviews
  * Each module contains many links, each corresponding to a different hotel, to scrape from and the output of the modules are CSV files, one per link/hotel
  * A preview of the fields of the CSV files can be seen in the eda.ipynb notebook (Out[8]): https://github.com/chelseanbr/between-the-lines-hotels/blob/master/eda.ipynb